VMware Tanzu GemFire Architecture

 - Outside of any platform, where a platform is composed of any and all foundations.
 Communication with the Tanzu GemFire service instance requires a service gateway.

-To use a service gateway, the operator must Configure a Service Gateway.
+To use a service gateway, the operator must Configuring a Service Gateway.
 The developer must Provide Optional Parameters when creating the Tanzu GemFire service instance.
 And, the app must be given and use properties that authenticate and authorize Communicating with a Service Instance through the service gateway.

 When a client connects to the cluster, it first connects to a locator.
 The locator replies with the IP address of a server for it to talk to.
 The client then connects to that server.

 When the client wants to read or write data, it sends a request directly to the server.